SolidLabResearch/WhatsInAPod/content/document_centric.md

 but seldom the result of actual performance measurements.

 #### Alternative Web APIs to the pod # {#document-centric-alternative-apis}
-Given that data under the document-centric interpretation is structured within a specific document hierarchy with the aforementioned explicit and implicit aspects, several applications encounter practical limitations when the data they require happens to be structured across multiple documents.
+Many applications encounter practical limitations when the data they require happens to be structured across multiple documents in the main API.
-In an attempt to address such cases, alternative Web APIs were proposed in addition to the main Web API on top of the Solid Protocol.
+In an attempt to address such cases, alternative Web APIs were proposed.

 [One proposal](cite:citesAsEvidence sambra_solid_nodate)
 suggests exposing a server-side [SPARQL endpoint](cite:citesAsAuthority SparqlProtocol)